 9. The referee shall use the correct signal to ensure a boxer’s understanding of any rule infringement.

 10. At the match end, he will collect the score sheets from each of the three judges and indicate the winner to the audience, by raising that boxer’s hand.
 The scoresheets will then be handed to the chairman verification.

-12. Should it be necessary to stop the match or penalize a boxer, he will immediately advise the reason to the commitee chairman after making the annoucement.
+12. Should it be necessary to stop the match or penalise a boxer, he will immediately advise the reason to the committee chairman after making the announcement.